 Introduced species and habitat modification

 For invasive species and habitat destruction, invaders are more likely to integrate into communities and extirpate native species in permanently altered habitats than in pristine environments (Herbold and Moyle 1986, Moyle 1996).
-The American bullfrog (Rana catesbeiana) has been accidentally and intentionally introduced throughout the world (see our introduced species page).
+The American bullfrog (Rana catesbeiana) has been accidentally and intentionally introduced throughout the world (see introduced species).
 Invasive bullfrogs are more likely to become established in and extirpate native amphibians in man-made and heavily disturbed environments.
 Kiesecker et al. (2001b) found that competition between bullfrog and red-legged frog (Rana aurora) tadpoles was exacerbated in an artificial enclosure experiment when resources were clumped together (Kiesecker et al. 2001b).
 Kiesecker et al. (2001b) suggested that the clumping of resources in the enclosure experiment represented the effects of anthropogenic habitat modifications on the distribution of resources in a pond.
 When aquatic habitat is converted from shallow, ephemeral wetlands to deep permanent ponds, the lack of water level fluctuations results in the clumping of emergent vegetation in a narrow band around the ponds perimeter, in turn, resulting in clumped rather than dispersed resources (Kiesecker et al. 2001b).

 Anthropogenic habitat modifications and the introduction of predatory fish are thought to be facilitating the spread of bullfrogs throughout western North America (Jennings and Hayes 1985, Adams 1999, Kiesecker et al. 2001b).
 Adams, Pearl and Bury (2003) found that invasion of bullfrogs is facilitated by the presence of co-evolved non-native fish.
 Non-native fish increase bullfrog tadpole survival by reducing predatory macroinvertebrate densities.
 Adams et al. (2003) found that in the absence of fish, native dragonfly nymphs caused zero survival of bullfrog tadpoles in a replicated field experiment unless a non-native sunfish was present to reduce dragonfly density.
 This pattern was also evident in pond surveys where the best predictors of bullfrog abundance were the presence of non-native fish and bathymetry (Adams et al. 2003).
 Such positive interactions among non-native species have the potential to disrupt ecosystems by amplifying invasions, and exacerbating the effect of exotic predators on native amphibians.